Overview of Tied In Knots

 team have ever had the opportunity (or misfortune!)

 of sitting through long drawn out meetings, then you

 will certainly appreciate the need for this exercise!

 The team building

-activity comes in an easy-to-use storage bag and will include the following:
+activity comes in an easy-to-use storage bag and includes the following:

-information on purpose of the game, how to set it up, the storyline
+information on purpose of the game, how to set it up

-and the safety measures necessary during the course of the exercise.
+and the safety measures necessary during the course of the team activity.

 each team building purchase, you also receive: